 - The staff working at Stafford Manor High School are highly trained and experienced in supporting a wide range of SEND conditions.
-Our SENCO is fully qualified and working towards appropriate specific accreditation. - The school works closely with any external agencies that we feel are relevant to individual children's needs within our setting including: GPs, school nurse, clinical psychologist, paediatricians, speech & language therapists; occupational therapists; social workers and Educational Psychologists etc.
+Our SENCO is fully qualified and completed the National SENCO award. - The school works closely with any external agencies that we feel are relevant to individual children's needs within our setting including: GPs, school nurse, clinical psychologist, paediatricians, speech & language therapists; occupational therapists; social workers and Educational Psychologists etc.

-Q.11 What training have the staff supporting children with SEND had?
+0.11 What training have the staff supporting children with SEND had?